by Tracy Johnson

 You probably have enough listeners.
 We would, of course, always like more.
 More is better.
 But I’m guessing you have enough to be #1 with your target.
 Seriously.
 There are few stations that can’t reach #1 by harvesting their fans.
 That’s not just heavy radio users.
 I’m talking about tapping into the power of super listeners.

 The fundamental question isn’t whether you have enough listeners (come).
 The important question is whether you have enough of super listeners, those loyal passionate fans.

 You’ve heard of the 80/20 rule, which claims that 80% of a company’s revenue usually comes from 20% of their customers.
 The trend is actually changing to be even more dependent on a loyal core.

-Super-consumers now represent 10% of a category’s customers and account for up 70% of sales and an even higher share of profits.
+In all businesses, super consumers representing just 10% of a category’s customers now account for up to70% of sales, and an even higher share of profits.

 And it’s easier to get existing fans to spend more time (or more occasions) than recruit new fans.
 This means that you can dramatically increase the efficiency of advertising and promotions.

-Instead of trying to find new listeners through mass marketing or activate secondary listeners, focus on a narrow slice of your customer base.
+Instead of trying to find new listeners through mass marketing or activate secondary listeners, focus on a narrower slice of your customer base.